Tyrn/wei/the-insider-en.typ

      "Where did you get the money?" the headman attacked them.

-     "Your grace," the elder begged,  "a  bum gave us  the money;  it looked like  he followed us here - he is sleeping now on the hay bale!
+     "Your grace," the elder begged,  "a  bum gave us  the money;  it looked like  he followed us here---he is sleeping now on the hay bale!
 How would we know if he robbed somebody?"

      The headman ordered the servants to take a look and they reported in no